cnjoyce1225/the-archivist/docs/index.md

 ## Before getting started

-Please [click here](./Tutorials/getting-started.md) for a guide that will ensure you're set up to use this API.
+Please [click here](./Tutorials/getting-started.md) for a guide that will ensure your systems are set up to use this API.

+## Quickstart
+Once you've followed the `Getting Started` guide above, [click here](./Tutorials/quickstart.md) to learn the basics of working with this API.

 ## Resource reference docs
 You can learn how to use the API's two resources by exploring their pages below: